aws/sagemaker-python-sdk/doc/using_xgboost.rst

     pkl.dump(bst, open(model_location, 'wb'))
     logging.info("Stored trained model at {}".format(model_location))

-In the training script, you can customize the inference behavior by implementing the follwing functions:
-* ``input_fn`` - how input data is handled.
-* ``predict_fn`` - how the model is invokedfunction, and how the response is returned ).
-* ``output_fn`` - How the response data is handled

-These functions are optional.
-If you want to use the default implementations, do not implement them in your training script.

 Create an Estimator
 -------------------
 After you create your training script, create an instance of the :class:`sagemaker.xgboost.XGBoost` estimator.